Minors, Specializations and Certificates

 - A student may not create their own minor.

 - Credits earned in major courses cannot be applied to the minor.
-Courses in the A&S Core Experience, Related Professional Studies and Business Foundations may be applied to the minor.
+Courses in the University Core, Related Professional Studies and Business Foundations may be applied to the minor.
 Please consult the catalog for specific course requirements for minors.

 - A student who wants to declare a minor must submit a request form to Student Academic Services no later than the start of their senior year.
 Students are encouraged to declare a minor as early in their academic career as possible to allow for proper planning of registration.